Broundal/Pytolemaic/README.md

 #### scoring report

-For given metric, the score and confidence intervals (ci) is calculated
+For given metric, the score and confidence intervals (CI) is calculated
  ```
  'recall': {
     'CI_HIGH': 0.95513,